 His innovative Radio 4 series of the same name was awarded Audio Moment of the Year at the Arias, winning the British radio industry equivalent of an Oscar.
 Listen to The Boy Who Gave His Heart Away.

 Cole was named Interviewer of the Year at the Press Awards in 2016.
 His portfolio of interviews for Event, the magazine of the Mail on Sunday, includes encounters with Anne Robinson (“I must be worth £50 million …”) Anthony Horowitz (“Idris Elba is too street to play Bond …”) and the late Brian Sewell (“My friends are stealing from me …”).
 Read from his A-Z of interviews here.

 The best of a brilliant bunch is an interviewer at the top of his game.
-He is insightful and a master craftsman producing entertaining and memorable pieces.”
-Press Awards
+He is insightful and a master craftsman producing entertaining and memorable pieces.

 The first of his three books Hungry for Home about Ireland and America was shortlisted for the prestigious John Llewellyn Rhys Prize.
 His latest Is God Still An Englishman? explores the huge recent changes in British spirituality, culture and national identity and speaks up for the millions of us who believe but don’t belong.

-Cole is a visiting lecturer at the University of Westminster and has led courses for the Arvon Foundation.
+Cole has been a visiting lecturer at the University of Westminster and has led courses for the Arvon Foundation.
 He is available as a consultant to help individuals and companies understand and communicate their own stories.